 - Transactions will appear in the Transactions tab, ready for reconciliation.

 Tip: If you are onboarding a new client and need to reconcile the last three months, manual upload is the fastest way to backfill.
-Once the history is loaded, you can switch the client to a CDR feed or email import for ongoing transactions.
+Once the history is loaded, you can switch the client to email import for ongoing transactions.

 What happens after import